Lisa Antas, DVM, Chief of Staff

 Michael Messina, VMD

-Dr. Messina is an associate veterinarian at Columbus Central Veterinary Hospital.
+Dr. Messina is a veterinarian at Columbus Central Veterinary Hospital.
 Although he grew up in Philadelphia, he now lives in Huntingdon Valley, PA.
 Dr. Messina completed undergraduate studies at the University of Pennsylvania, before earning a VMD degree from the University of Pennsylvania's Veterinary School in 2011.

 Prior to joining the CCVH team in August 2013, Dr. Messina interned at VCA South Shore in Weymouth, MA and at VCA City Cats in Arlington, MA.
 He has a special interest in exotic pet medicine and soft tissue surgery.